melkerraad/ScheffleraMonitor/README.md

 # Computer setup

 When programming this device, I have been using the Visual Studio Code IDE.
 A crucial first step was to install the PyMAKR extension, available from the Visual Studio Code marketplace.
-While PyMakr [[is officially designed](https://github.com/pycom/Pymakr)] is officially designed for Pycom devices, I found that it worked well for development with the Pico WH, likely since both expose a similar MicroPython USB serial interface.
+While PyMakr [[is officially designed](https://github.com/pycom/Pymakr)] for Pycom devices, I found that it worked well for development with the Pico WH, likely since both expose a similar MicroPython USB serial interface.
 Using PyMAKR allowed me to upload code and interact with the device in PyMakr’s development mode.
 The main benefit from using the development mode is that the Pico WH is rebooted when files are changed.
 Hence, there was no need for manual rebooting.
 However since PyMakr is not officially supported for the Pico WH, some PyMAKRfeatures may be limited or unavailable.

 These were the main steps for setting up the Pico WH:
 - The Pico WH was initially put into bootloader mode by holding the BOOTSEL button while connecting it to the via USB to a computer